Cleveland Way - Thirsk to Swainby (★★★★★)

 After passing through the farm, the path briefly continues out, and then turns left - to head between Dale Town Common and Boltby Forest.

-Having dipped just inside the edge of Boltby Forest, there is a short walk through the trees, before coming out by a barrow site on the moors.
+Having dipped just inside the edge of Boltby Forest, there is a short walk through the trees, before coming out by a barrow site on the moors (more of that previously mentioned history).

-Heading on from here, the route passes through Little Moor, and then passes above Kepwick Moor in the valley below and along the edge of Arden Great Moor, before turning to the left at Whitestone Scar and on to Black Hambledon.
+Heading on from here, the route passes through (a second) Little Moor, and then passes above Kepwick Moor (in the valley below), and along the edge of Arden Great Moor - before turning to the left at Whitestone Scar, and on to Black Hambledon.

-But from here the onward route starts to drop down, and the views open up, as we start to begin the descent down into Osmotherley.
+The mound at Black Hambledon always looks a bit miserable in the shade, which might explain it's name - but we are in the sunshine today, and so everything is looking pretty cheerful.
+And from here the onward route starts to drop down, and the views open up - as we start to begin the descent into Osmotherley.

 Looking out towards Osmotherley in the valley